MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/responsive-ad.md

 The text must contain at least one word.

-The upperlimit of descriptions is 5.
+The upper limit of descriptions is 5.
 The length of the string is limited to 90 characters.
 The data format of headlines are included in the example JSON below.
 ```json
 [{